Visiting the High Roller Las Vegas? Here’s everything you need to know.

-We’ve been a few times, and it should be everyone’s ultimate Las Vegas Bucket List, whether it’s renting a private cabin or doing the happy half hour.
+We’ve been a few times, and it should be everyone’s ultimate Las Vegas Bucket List, whether renting a private cabin or doing the happy half-hour.

 This post may contain affiliate links, where we receive a small commission on sales of the products that are linked at no additional cost to you.
 All opinions are always our own.
 Read our full disclosure for more info.
 Thank you for supporting the brands that make Local Adventurer possible.

 The original Ferris wheel in Chicago opened in 1893.
 Now the larger-scale wheels with closed capsules are often called observation wheels.

 - Ain Dubai or Dubai Eye – 853 ft / 260 m